-t - regulatory period MOPdist - maximum allowed revenue of the energy entity for distribution in period t (in dinars), OTt - allowed operating costs in period t (in dinars), At - allowed depreciation costs in period t, PPCK - rate of return on regulated assets calculated as weighted average cost of capital (in %), RSt - regulated assets in period t (in dinars), $OP_T$ - other revenues in period t (in dinars).
+t - regulatory period MOP{pret} - maximum allowed revenue (MAR) of the energy entity for transmission in period t (in dinars), OT_t - allowed operating costs (OC) in period t (in dinars), A_t - allowed depreciation costs (DC) in period t, PPCK - rate of return on regulated assets calculated as weighted average cost of capital (WACC) (in %), RS_t - regulated assets (RA) in period t (in dinars), OP_T - other revenues (OR) in period t (in dinars).

-KEt - correction element in period t (in dinars),
+KE_t - correction element (CE) in period t (in dinars),

-Costs that are included in calculating maximum allowed revenue of energy entity for electricity distribution are set according to planned energy parameters from the Energy Balance of the Republic of /Serbia, i.e according to data used for approving the Balance.
+Costs that are included in calculating maximum allowed revenue of energy entity for electricity transmission are set according to planned energy parameters from the Energy Balance of the Republic of /Serbia, i.e according to data used for approving the Balance.

 IV.2.1.
 Operating costs

-Operating costs represent the justified costs of the energy entity for distribution and they comprise :
+Operating costs represent the justified costs of the energy entity for transmission and they comprise :

 - 1) material costs

 - 2) costs of salaries, benefits and other personal expenditures

 - 3) production services costs,

 - 4) non-material costs

 These operating costs also include:

-- use of transmission system costs - environmental costs - operating costs of assets acquired without capital contributions.
+- environmental costs - operating costs of assets acquired without capital contributions - the regulatory fee that is part of the use of system tariff and which represents 1% of the maximum allowed revenue of the energy entity for transmission and which is set before this cost is included.
 Whether the costs are justified is assessed according to the nature of a specific cost by carrying out analyses of justification, analyses of quantity and price and benchmarking of costs against costs incurred in the previous period and against costs of energy entities carrying out the same activity.
 IV.2.2.
-Depreciation costs Depreciation costs represent costs of depreciation for the assets that are used for carrying out the energy activity of electricity distribution, where the allowed costs of depreciation encompass the costs of depreciation of the assets acquired without capital contributions.
+Depreciation costs Depreciation costs represent costs of depreciation for the assets that are used for carrying out the energy activity of electricity transmission, where the allowed costs of depreciation encompass the costs of depreciation of the assets acquired without capital contributions.
 Allowed depreciation costs encompass the costs of depreciation of existing assets and depreciation costs of assets that will be activated in the monitored regulatory period.
 The depreciation costs of the existing assets and assets that will be activated in the monitored regulatory period, are calculated by using a pro rata method in proportion to the estimated life time of the assets.
 Depreciation costs of the regulated assets that will be activated in the monitored regulatory period are calculated as 50% of activated non-material investments, real estate, facilities and equipment in construction, work in progress as down payments for the procurement of such assets.
-Allowed depreciation costs are calculated according to the following formula: $A_t = APS_t + AAS_t$ where:
+Allowed depreciation costs are calculated according to the following formula: $$A_t = APS_t + AAS_t$$ where: